 Following this questioning, the acupuncturist will examine your appearance carefully, making sure to examine your tongue as well as take your pulse at three points on each wrist, noting the strength, quality, and rhythm.
-This is because TCM considers the tongue and pulses as true reflections of your organ systems and meridians.
+This is because TCM considers the tongue and pulses to be true reflections of your organ system and meridians.

-Once they begin the actual treatment, your acupuncturist will use six to 15 sterile, disposable small needles per treatment, and leave them in for about10 to 20 minutes.
+Once they begin the actual treatment, your acupuncturist will use six to 15 sterile, disposable small needles per treatment, leaving them in for about 10 to 20 minutes.
 Once the needles are removed, you will be advised to drink plenty of water before going about your day.

 If you’re worried about the pain, you may feel a slight pinch as the acupuncture needle is being inserted, yet nothing beyond that.
 However, it’s important to notify your acupuncturist immediately if you begin to experience pain, numbness, or discomfort during the treatment.

 While the FDA does regulate acupuncture needles as medical devices, it asks that said needles be “sterile, nontoxic, and labeled for single use by qualified practitioners only.”, there are still risks associated with the practice.
 This is why it’s important to always consult a licensed and well-trained acupuncturist who operates in a hygienic and safe environment.
 Not doing so can be quite dangerous.

 According to a report from Scientific Reports, the risks associated with acupuncture include infections, nerve and blood vessel injury, punctured organs, including skin rashes, allergic reactions, bruising, pain, bleeding, nausea, dizziness, fainting, complications from needle breakage as well as hemorrhage.